SFDO-Community-Sprints/Data-Integrity-Integrations/doc/SampleDuplicateRules.md

 https://drive.google.com/file/d/1DHJ0ncg7dPNQqGhNKTsODDizc_WQKWgy/view?usp=sharing

-## Video: Finding Duplicates using matching rules with a Screen Flow, using Opportunitites:
+## Video: Finding Duplicates with a Screen Flow, using Opportunitites:

 This video shows how to create a screen flow to detect duplicate records using opportunities, as referenced above.
 This process helps end users select the correct records - not avoid duplicate records.